 Hosea 2:14 tells us God uses deserts to cultivate intimacy with us: I am now going to allure her; I will lead her into the

-forsakes sweet intimacy with the greatest Gift of all, our First Love Jesus.
-The greatest commandment is not, "If a
+sweet intimacy with the greatest Gift of all, our First Love Jesus.
+The greatest commandment is not, "If a man's gift is

-man's gift is prophesying, let him use it" (Ro 12:6); it is, "Love the Lord your God with all your heart, mind, soul, and
+prophesying, let him use it" (Ro 12:6); it is, "Love the Lord your God with all your heart, mind, soul, and strength"

-Him.
-Like David, He will keep us in that desert stronghold until we are daily singing and writing romantic psalms to
+Like David, He will keep us in that desert stronghold until we are daily singing and writing romantic psalms to Him.
+Like

 The wilderness acutes spiritual hearing.

-faced, resolved, and silenced.
+resolved, and silenced.
 Competing dreams are shattered, leaving us blank and receptive to God's dream.
+Comfortable